kimikoesc/leetcode/README.md

 # leetcode
-Collection of LeetCode questions and solutions! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions and solutions to ace the tech interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)